 So the question remains, why is the clock an important invention?
 Well, without clocks, we wouldn't have modern industrial life as we know it.
 Clocks gave everyone throughout the country a uniform time no matter their location, allowing for the coordination of workforces and increased profit and productivity.
 By effectively managing the populace, a social routine was formed, and many rules to which we still adhere today, such as the concept of the 9-to-5 job.
 Without the humble clock, society would lose a large amount of its structure and would be almost unrecognizable to the world we're used to today.

 How Are Clocks Continuing to Help People?

 Clocks are one of the few old inventions which still have important and essential value today.
 Whether you like it or not, we live our lives by the time we sleep at a certain number, rise at another, eat at specific times during the day, and so on.
 Without clocks in our lives, we'd never know when the next train was set to arrive or when our next meeting was.
 We'd struggle to all gather in one space at one time, such as for work or social settings, and important services such as hospitals would struggle to give patients quality care due to medication timings and more.

-Yes, the form of the humble clock has changed, from big grandfather clocks, to mantle clocks, pocket watches, plastic alarm clocks, analog to digital, and more, but one thing is definitely certain; timekeeping using a 12-hour or 24-hour clock system isn't going anywhere, and we'd be in chaos if it did!
-So next time you check the time, give a little thankyou to inventors of the clock such as the Ancient Egyptians, Greeks, and Locksmith Henlein because your life wouldn't be the same without it!
+Yes, the form of the humble clock has changed, from big grandfather clocks to mantle clocks, pocket watches, plastic alarm clocks, analog to digital, and more, but one thing is definitely certain; timekeeping using a 12-hour or 24-hour clock system isn't going anywhere, and we'd be in chaos if it did!
+So next time you check the time, thank inventors of the clock, such as the Ancient Egyptians, Greeks, and Locksmith Henlein, because your life wouldn't be the same without it!